Dimas-oktavian17/-Bookshelf-/README.md

 ## Bookshelf Web Application Documentation
 ### Overview
 The Bookshelf web application is a modern and user-friendly platform designed to manage a collection of books.
 Users can add, view, and organize their books seamlessly.
-The application is built with performance in mind and incorporates Tailwind CSS for styling, FormKit for form handling, Auto-Animate for smooth transitions, and Iconify Vue for easy integration of icons.
+The application is built with performance in mind and incorporates Tailwind CSS for styling, pinia-plugin-persistedstate for Configurable persistence and rehydration of Pinia stores, Pinia for state managgement , FormKit for form handling, Auto-Animate for smooth transitions, and Iconify Vue for easy integration of icons.

 ### Features
 #### 1) Book Management